alainseys/project_creativecommons.org/README.md

 ### Development dependencies
-Make sure you have installed [node/npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), [Docker](https://docs.docker.com/get-docker/), and `docker-compose` for your operating system prior to following these instructions.
+Make sure you have installed [Docker](https://docs.docker.com/get-docker/) and `docker-compose` for your operating system prior to following these instructions.

-We are using the [`wordpress/env` project](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) to simplify our developer experience.
-Please follow the `wordpress/env` installation instructions.

 ### Initialize Git submodules